M4rrs/AWS-Notes/Getting Started with AWS.md

 | ***Cost Savings*** | Companies can focus more on business projects instead of maintaining data centers.
 More focus for customers instead of hardware.|
 | ***Go global quickly*** | Deploy apps globally quickly and with lower latency.
 Better customer experience at minimal cost.|
 | ***Benefit from massive economies of scale*** | **Larger scale == lower prices.** AWS aggregates usage from hundreds to thousands of customers leading to higher economies of scale. |

-## Benefits of AWS Cloud
-- **Benefits:** (unsure if all necessary)
-	- **AWS global infrastructure:** Ability to provision resources in Region(s) that best serve your specific use case.
-Resources can simply be deleted once done.
-	- **Broad Service Portfolio:** AWS provides an extensive array of services (over 200)
-	- **Mature Ecosystem:** One of the oldest providers, well-established with a vast marketplace and wide range of tools and third party integrations
-	- **Customization & Flexibility:** A high level of customization & flexibility in configuring their services, allowing for fine-grained control over infrastructure.

 -----------
 ## Cloud Computing Service Models